 What are the differences of CFD trading to stock trading?

-In fact CFD trading and stock trading are very similar but the 3 main differences are:
+In fact, CFD trading and stock trading are very similar but there are 3 main differences.

 What are the differences of CFD trading to options trading?